bowo-prasetyo/forkbuild/docs/Protocol.md

 - providerId: which publisher produced this (e.g. "local", "steem")
 - publishedAt: timestamp
 - url: optional link to the live publication
+- parentDocumentId: optional reference to the Document this was forked from (null for original works).
+Added in 0.1.23 as the foundation for Forking.

 Publication is not Domain State in the same sense as World/Building/Brick, but it is part of the protocol layer that connects ForkBuild to external systems.
 A future Discovery layer will index Publications so that Repository View, World View, and Author View can query them without depending on any specific blockchain.

+Discovery

+As of 0.1.23, Discovery is a separate protocol concern from Publishing.
+While a PublisherProvider answers "how do I publish?", a DiscoveryProvider answers "how do I find what has been published?"
+The Discovery interface operates on Publications, not on raw blockchain posts or storage keys.

+DiscoveryProvider contract:
+- list() → Publication[]
+- findById(id) → Publication | null
+- findByAuthor(author) → Publication[]
+- findByParentId(parentDocumentId) → Publication[]

+This separation ensures that Repository View, Author View, and World View can consume Publications without knowing whether the underlying source is LocalStorage, Steem, Hive, Ethereum, IPFS, or another ForkBuild node.